awsdocs/aws-java-developer-guide-v2/doc_source/metrics.md

   </project>
   ```

-**Note**
-To enhance the security of your application, you can use dedicated set of credentials for publishing metrics to CloudWatch\.
-Create a separate IAM user with [cloudwatch:PutMetricData](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html) permissions and then use that user’s access key as credentials in the MetricPublisher configuration for your application\.
-For more information, see the [Amazon CloudWatch Permissions Reference](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/permissions-reference-cw.html#cw-permissions-table) in the [Amazon CloudWatch Events User Guide](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/) and [Adding and Removing IAM Identity Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the [IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 ## How to enable metrics collection<a name="how-to-enable-metrics-collection"></a>

 You can enable metrics in your application for a service client or on individual requests\.